terrsoshi/PartitionsPSO/README.md

 # PartitionsPSO
-Achieve maximum number of partitions in a given area using Particle Swarm Optimisation.
+Achieve maximum number of partitions in a given area using Particle Swarm Optimisation(PSO) algorithm.

 ## Running the algorithm
 - Put all .py files in the same directory, and run main.py using a Python IDE.